Scratch and Elimination Races

 Rules and Distances

-In a scratch race, all participants start simultaneously.
+In a Scratch Format, all participants start simultaneously.
 There are no intermediate sprints, no points and no eliminations during the race.
 What matters is solely the order when crossing the finish line after completing the prescribed distance.

 Category